Hair Relaxer Lawsuit: Updates and Settlements (February 2025)

 The plaintiffs filed a motion to dismiss without prejudice (and with leave of the court) on behalf of all women who have not been diagnosed with uterine cancer, endometrial cancer, or ovarian cancer.

 This motion indicates that many of these lawsuits were filed before there was a clear direction in the hair relaxer lawsuit MDL regarding which cancers and injuries would be the focus of this litigation.
-Further, the plaintiffs allege that many of the lawsuits were filed in a rushed manner to avoid statute of limitations issues.
+Further, the plaintiffs allege that many lawsuits were filed rushedly to avoid the statute of limitations issues.

 Finally, the plaintiffs contend that many of these women will inevitably be diagnosed with uterine, ovarian, or endometrial cancer in the future.
-A dismissal without prejudice allows these women to bring a lawsuit if and when they receive such a diagnosis.
+A dismissal without prejudice allows these women to sue if and when they receive such a diagnosis.
 The Court has essentially left the door open for these women.

 May 12, 2024 - FDA Misses Deadline; Special Master For Electronic Discovery Appointed